 Early History of the Landor family

-This web page shows only a small excerpt of our Landor research.Another 315 words (22 lines of text) covering the year 1550 is included under the topic Early Landor History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Landor research.Another 77 words (6 lines of text) covering the years 1550, 1659, 1575, 1665, 1217 and 1260 are included under the topic Early Landor History in all our PDF Extended History products and printed products wherever possible.

 Landor Spelling Variations